LamSlimenstein/blog/_posts/2016-12-20-how-to-host-portfolio-and-blog-using-github-pages-harpjs.md

 There are certain rules to be followed while publishing your site on GitHub-Pages.

-* “index.html” file should be at the root of your repository
+- “index.html” file should be at the root of your repository
-* Your repository should be made as public ( already done! )
+- Your repository should be made as public ( already done! )
-* You can only publish static-sites on GitHub-Pages. ([Static vs Dynamic sites](https://www.quora.com/What-is-the-difference-between-Static-Websites-and-Dynamic-Websites))
+- You can only publish static-sites on GitHub-Pages. ([Static vs Dynamic sites](https://www.quora.com/What-is-the-difference-between-Static-Websites-and-Dynamic-Websites))

 While building up your site, it would be a convenient for fellow developers to explore your repository if you have a good file structure.
 One good-olden convention is mentioned below.

+{% highlight bash %}

+▾ /
+  ▪ styles/
+  ▪ scripts/
+  ▪ images/
+  ▪ index.html

+{% endhighlight %}

 Make sure commit your project at various stages of development.
 In case you are